zsonline/subscription-manager/README.md

 # ZS AVS

-The ZS AVS (short for ‘Abonnements-Verwaltungssystem’) is a subscription management system for the student newspaper ‘[Zürcher Studierendenzeitung](http://zs-online.ch/)’.
+The ZS AVS (short for ‘Abonnements-Verwaltungssystem’) is the subscription management system of the student newspaper ‘[Zürcher Studierendenzeitung](http://zs-online.ch/)’.

 ## Installation

 ### Requirements

 Before installing this project, check whether [Python](https://www.python.org/) and [Node.js](https://nodejs.org/) are installed.
 If not, do so.
-You should also install their package managers if they are not already included: pip and NPM, respectively.
+You should also install their package managers if they are not already included.
+You need [pip](https://pypi.org/) for Python and [NPM](https://www.npmjs.com/) for Node.js.

 ### Virtual environment (optional)

-In order to separate this project's environment from your system's python environment, create a virtual environment.
-To create one in this directory: `python -m venv venv`.
+In order to separate this project's environment from your system's environment, create a virtual environment.
+To create one in your current directory: `python -m venv venv`.
 There are also other tools for doing that, such as  [virtualenv](https://pypi.python.org/pypi/virtualenv).

-To activate your created virtual environment, type `source venv/bin/activate`.
-To deactivate it afterwards again, type `deactivate`.
+To activate your created virtual environment type `source venv/bin/activate`.
+To deactivate it afterwards again type `deactivate`.

 Make sure that the virtual environment is activated when working on this project.
-You can find further information about virtual environments in the [python documentation](https://docs.python.org/3/tutorial/venv.html).
+You can find further information about virtual environments in [Python's documentation](https://docs.python.org/3/tutorial/venv.html).

 ### Dependencies

+This project depends on other software.
+In general, Pip packages are needed for the backend and NPM packages for the frontend.
+However, there are exceptions such as Django, which is used for backend and frontend.

 #### Pip packages